 Your Department Chair/Program Director

 The chair is responsible for most of what occurs within the department at both the graduate and undergraduate level.
-Graduate Program Directors specialize in matters directly related to graduate education in your program.
+Graduate Program Directors specialize in matters directly related to the graduate education in your program.

 Your Academic College Dean or Designee